chrism31/ChatRun/README.md

 Download the latest version of [Node.js](https://nodejs.org/en/) from their website.
 At the time of creation of this project, Node version 8.0.0 was used.

-Once Node.js is downloaded and installed locally, open Terminal and type in the following command.
+Once Node.js is downloaded and installed locally, open Terminal (in Unix based OS) or the Node Command Prompt (Windows) and type in the following command.
 ```
 npm install ionic cordova -g
 ```